Kamwina Nsapu rebellion: Ethnic cleansing

 The conflict evolved from a rebellion against the state into ethnic violence.
 Most of the rebels were Luba and Lulua, and they reportedly targeted the Pende and the Chokwe.
 On 24 March 2017, militiamen reportedly killed and decapitated at least 40 policemen and spared six, who spoke the local Tshiluba language.

 The Bana Mura militia, a group dominated by Chokwe, Pende, and Tetela, committed a string of ethnically motivated attacks against the Luba and Lulua.
 It was linked to the government and victims stated that the army and police accompanied it in attacks.
 It was reported to have committed atrocities such as cutting off toddlers' limbs, stabbing pregnant women and mutilating fetuses, and it was blamed for the murder of 49 minors in 2017.

 Child soldiers

 The Kamwina Nsapu militia recruited thousands of child soldiers, with some being as young as 5, and Congolese authorities claimed that many in its ranks were under the influence of drugs.

 Slavery

 The UN Human Rights Council denounced "slavery-like" practices on parts of Bana Mura militants who were involved in fighting the rebellion.
 They kidnapped civilians and consequently used them for forced labour on farms.

 Casualties

 A woman is evacuated by Congolese and MONUSCO police officers during a rebel attack.
 She has been stabbed by a machete.
 Kananga, 14 March 2017.

 Between October 2016 and June 2017, more than 3,300 people had been killed and 20 villages had been completely destroyed, half of them by government troops, according to the Catholic Church.

+Two U.N. investigators Zaida Catalan and Michael Sharp were killed during the conflict.